Personalized Alcohol Treatment Help

 Fees and Payments

 We provide a confidential, personalized approach.
 That is why Alcohol Recovery Medicine is a fee for service practice.
 For this reason, we need not and do not follow the often-restrictive guidelines outlined by many insurance companies.
 As a result, we do not contract with managed care or health insurance networks.
-However, patients can receive a comprehensive receipt after each appointment that they can submit to their insurance companies for reimbursement; we do not guarantee reimbursement.
+However, patients can receive a comprehensive receipt after each appointment which can be submitted to their insurance company for reimbursement; we do not guarantee reimbursement.

 The fee for a telemedicine visit is $150, and this is payable when you book your appointment.
+Your credit card will show a payment to A.R.M.
 If you are on a PPO plan, we are considered “out of network.”
 If you wish to be reimbursed for your sessions, you will need to consult your insurance company to determine its policies regarding mental health benefits for out of network providers.
 We do not submit claims.

 You may call our office phone, (240) 801-3636 for scheduling and routine messages.
 This voicemail is confidential, so please feel free to leave a message after-hours.
 If we are not immediately available by office telephone, please leave a detailed voice message and we will return your call as soon as possible.
 We attempt to be accessible for all urgent issues, but if your call is an emergency, please contact 911 immediately instead of calling the office.
 Emergency services are provided by all hospitals through their emergency rooms and do not require appointments.
 Email is not a confidential means of communication, and email may not always be received or responded to in a timely fashion.
 Please also note that email should never be used for clinical issues.